didierVincent/Landscape-Project-App/README.md

 ### Refactor using Real Data

-- [ ] Find realistic products from competitive suppliers, and replace database
+- [ ] Find realistic products from competitive suppliers, and refactor database
 - [ ] Use APIs where available to retrieve up to date prices

 ### Things to refactor